Skip to content

 MicroMasters Program Admission Pathway Policy

-The MITx MicroMasters credential in Data, Economics, and Development Policy must be earned prior to enrolling in any degree-applicable courses at Harvard.
+The MITx MicroMasters credential in Data, Economics, and Design of Policy must be earned prior to enrolling in any degree-applicable courses at Harvard.
 Further, the credential cannot be more than three years old at the time of application.
 Credit is only granted for the entire MicroMasters credential; Harvard credit will not be awarded for individual courses.

 For more details about Harvard Extension School degree program eligibility and the application process, visit Admissions.
 If you have questions about the MicroMasters program, contact MITx directly.